Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Capture authorization transaction](../../Assets/Screenshots/Payments/Authorizations/ChangeAuthorization.png "[Capture authorization transaction]")

-1. Check the authorization transaction you want to capture, see [Check the authorization transaction](./01_ManageAuthorization.md#check-an-authorization-transaction).
+1. Check the authorization transaction you want to capture, see [Check authorization transaction](./01_ManageAuthorization.md#check-authorization-transaction).
 2. Select the authorization transaction you want to capture by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Capture] button.
    A confirmation message is displayed.
-The status of the authorization transaction has changed to *Success*.
+The status of the authorization transaction has changed to "Success".
-   You can now follow up this case under the menu entry *Payments and captures*. <!-----Stefan ist das richtig?--->
+   You can now follow up this case under the menu entry *Payments and captures*. <!---Stefan ist das richtig?-->